 “You screw up and kill someone you shouldn’t, it reflects poorly on him.”

 “Y’think?” she asked turning to him.
 “I’m the kind of broad that does what decent folks can’t.
 I cut loose, of course it’s gonna look bad for the man in charge.
 But who’s gonna say anything if it gets us what we need?
-You think people talked about the civilian casualties in Mexico or the PCS?
+You think people talk about the civilian casualties in Mexico or the PCS?
 No, because it got positive results.”

 “That’s real comic book thinking, Pinkerton.”